terabaud/lea-codes/src/index.md

 <img src="https://avatars.githubusercontent.com/u/949950?v=4" class="avatar" alt="It's me!">

 Hi, I'm [Lea](https://twitter.com/terabaud/).
-I'm a frontend developer and digital artist based in Hamburg, where I happily live with my love [Angela](https://twitter.com/agalliat/) since 2018.
+I'm a frontend developer and digital artist based in Hamburg.

 This is my blog where I write about WebGL and creative coding stuff, mostly for personal learning purposes, but maybe this is also helpful for other people :).